Kazakhstan national football team: Rivalries

 Though currently an UEFA member, Kazakhstan's best rivalries are mostly with AFC members from Central Asia, namely Uzbekistan, Tajikistan, Kyrgyzstan and Turkmenistan.
+They are arguably the second best national team in Central Asia, first being Uzbekistan.
 The Hawks' two biggest rivals are Uzbekistan and Kyrgyzstan, which dates back from early USSR rule.
 These rivalries are still of great importance for many Kazakhs, since Kazakhstan does not have any real rivalry with any UEFA national team.